Pedro Strop: Texas Rangers

-Strop was signed by the Texas Rangers as a free agent on September 23, 2008.
-On August 28, 2009 Pedro made his MLB debut and struck out his first batter, the Twins star catcher Joe Mauer.
-Pedro Strop appeared in seven games in 2009, pitching seven innings.
+Strop signed with the Texas Rangers as a free agent on September 23, 2008.
+On August 28, 2009, he made his MLB debut and struck out his first batter, future Hall of Famer Joe Mauer.
+Strop appeared in seven games in 2009, pitching seven innings.
 He gave up six hits, six runs, and four walks and had an ERA of 7.71.
-He struck out nine batters as well.
+He struck out nine batters.

-Strop pitched one game in June 2010, on the second against the White Sox in which he struck out one batter, and walked a batter and went back to the minors.
-In a trade the Texas Rangers made that sent Bengie Molina to the team, Pedro Strop was rewarded with the empty roster spot.
-He pitched in three games before returning to the minors when other trades were made.
+Strop pitched for the Rangers on June 2, 2010, against the White Sox in which he struck out one batter and walked a batter, then went back to the minors.
+After Texas traded for Bengie Molina, Strop returned to the majors.
+He pitched in three games before returning to the minors, when other trades were made.
 As of his last appearance on July 9 against Baltimore, he appeared in four games overall in the 2010 season, pitching 3.2 innings while giving up three hits and a run.
 He walked three batters and struck out three batters.

 Baltimore Orioles

 On August 31, 2011, Strop was traded from the Rangers to the Baltimore Orioles as the player to be named later in the trade for Mike Gonzalez.
-He finished his 2011 season going 2–0 for Baltimore with a 0.73 ERA.
-His pitching success continued for the majority of 2012.Through August 15 of that season, Strop achieved a 1.20 ERA primarily as a set up man to closer Jim Johnson.
-But over the final six weeks of the season, Strop's ERA for that period was 7.24 with an OPS of .916.
-He picked up a win against the Yankees pitching two innings in extra innings in the 2012 American League Division Series playoffs.
-After pitching well in the World Baseball Classic prior to the start of the 2013 season, Strop's late season 2012 struggles continued.
+He finished the season going 2–0 for Baltimore with a 0.73 ERA.
+His pitching success continued for the majority of 2012.Through August 15, Strop hadd a 1.20 ERA primarily as a set up man to closer Jim Johnson.
+But over the final six weeks of the season, Strop's ERA was 7.24 with an OPS against of .916.
+He picked up a win against the Yankees pitching two innings in extra innings in the American League Division Series playoffs.

+Though he pitched well in the World Baseball Classic prior to the start of the 2013 season, Strop's late season 2012 struggles continued.
 In 29 games for the Orioles, Strop went 0–3 with a 7.25 ERA.
-Baltimore crowds began to boo the reliever and Strop said of the booing, "They [the fans] don't care about players, they care about good results."
-About two weeks after his comments, Strop was traded to the National League.
+Baltimore crowds began to boo the reliever, and Strop said of the booing, "They [the fans] don't care about players, they care about good results."
+About two weeks after his comments, Strop was traded.

 Chicago Cubs

+2013–2015

 On July 2, 2013, Strop was traded along with Jake Arrieta to the Cubs in exchange for Scott Feldman and Steve Clevenger.
 Strop primarily served in the setup role for the Cubs.
-In 37 more appearances with the Cubs to finish 2013, Strop had a 2–2 record and a 2.83 ERA.
+In 37 appearances with the Cubs to finish 2013, Strop had a 2–2 record and a 2.83 ERA.
 Overall in 2013, combined with both teams, Strop made 66 total appearances with a 2–5 record and a 4.55 ERA.

-2014 season

 In 2014, Strop made 65 appearances with a 2–4 record and a 2.21 ERA.

-2015 season

 In 2015, Strop made 76 appearances with a 2–6 record, a 2.91 ERA, and 81 strikeouts.